okohll/abdocs/content/docs/integrations/Setting-up-the-POST-API.md

 description: A powerful automation feature that can allow a third party system to POST data in to agileBase.
 ---

 Firstly, identify the Table into which you wish to recieve incoming data.
-Go to that table's manage taband press ‘options’.
-Tick ‘public data entry’.
+Go to that table's manage taband press 'options’.
+Tick 'Public form or API data entry’.

-To protect the system from spam input, we also suggest you tick ‘Require API key’ and reload the table to show the API key generated.
+To protect the system from spam input, we also suggest you tick 'Require API key’ and reload the table to show the API key generated.
 This then has to be submitted with every POST request as the value of the HTTP Authorization header.

 Optionally, you can add an email address to notify when a new item is added and an autoresponse text which will be sent to any email addresses found in the posted data.